 The USDA's National Center for Animal Health occupies 523 acres on the northeast side of Ames.
-The property straddles the service territory boundary between Interstate Power and Light Company (IPL) and Ames Municipal Electric System (AMES), such that 153.85 acres is in AMES service territory.
-Attachment 1 is an aerial photograph showing the property with the AMES territory circled in blue.
+The property straddles the service territory boundary between Interstate Power and Light Company (IPL) and Ames Municipal Electric System (AMES), such that 153.85 acres of this property is in AMES' service territory.
 AMES serves several buildings in this area, including one identified by USDA as Building 21.
 USDA would prefer that Building 21 be served by IPL.

 The lowa Legislature enacted exclusive service territories for electric utilities in order to "encourage the development of coordinated statewide electric service at retail, to eliminate or avoid unnecessary duplication of electric utility facilities, and to promote economical, efficient, and adequate electric service to the public."
-Iowa Code § 476.25.
-Pursuant to that statute, the Board established exclusive service territories throughout Iowa and electric utilities have designed their systems based upon those established boundaries.
+Pursuant to that, the lowa Utilities Board (IUB) established exclusive service territories throughout lowa and electric utilities have designed their systems based upon those established boundaries.
 While the Board has the authority to modify the boundaries based upon considerations such as preventing unnecessary duplication of facilities or natural or physical barriers that prevent economic service arrangements, the boundaries may only be modified if the Board finds the change is in the public interest.

-AMES' records indicate that AMES began providing service to Building 21 in 2004.
+AMES began providing service to Building 21 in 2004.
 In recent years, Building 21 has averaged a peak load of 350 kW and represents annual electric sales of about 2,533,656 kWh, for annual revenues to AMES of close to \$200,000 per year.
 This makes Building 21 one of AMES' 15 largest customers in terms of usage and revenue.
-Losing this customer would have an adverse impact on the remaining retail customers of AMES.
-The USDA has also made it known that they are planning a building expansion and consolidating additional labs into Building 21; the loss of revenue could grow to nearly \$500,000/year.
+The USDA has also made it known that they are planning a building expansion and consolidating additional labs into Building 21; the potential revenue could grow to nearly \$500,000/year.

-The USDA asked the Board to modify the service area boundaries around Building 21 to assign the building to IPL's service territory or to "simply declare that it will not be deemed a territorial violation by [IPL] if the USDA disconnects Building 21 from [AMES]."
+The USDA asked the IUB to modify the service area boundaries around Building 21 to assign the building to IPL's service territory or to "simply declare that it will not be deemed a territorial violation by [IPL] if the USDA disconnects Building 21 from [AMES]."
+It should be emphasized that losing this customer would have an adverse impact on the remaining retail customers of AMES.